curving, thinning, or weakness of the forearms or lower leg bones

 a geneticist who will test for the gene changes that can cause NF1

-When doctors suspect a child has NF1, they usually look for brain, bone, and other problems using:
+When doctors suspect a child has NF1, they sometimes look for brain, bone, and other problems using: